 Smith Lime Kiln ~ A rare glimpse into early masonry manufacture unfolds at the limestone house, built in the early 1870s by W.C.
 Smith, who procured calcined lime for building purposes in a nearby kiln.
 Located north of Fairbury on River Road, displays in the house depict lime burning and its uses.
 Open summer Sunday afternoons 2-4 P.M.
 402-729-5131

 Steele City Historical District ~ The past comes alive in a stroll through this historic village.
-Visitors can check out a restored 1880s stone church and a 1900 stone blacksmith museum.
+Visitors can check out a restored 1880s stone church, a 1900 stone blacksmith museum.
+Living History Weekends throughout the summer and The Annual Steele City Flea Market/Farm Machinery Show the third weekend in September provides an excellent opportunity to take advantage of great antique finds and the scenery.
 Open by appointment.
-Call 402-729-5131.
-The annual Steele City Flea Market each fall provides an excellent opportunity to take advantage of great antique finds and the scenery.
+Call 402-729-5131. email@example.com

 Tri-County Oregon Trail Monument ~ This marker is located five miles east and two miles south of Steele City.
 It offers a legend of the Oregon Trail through Washington County Kansas and Gage and Jefferson County Nebraska.